TomSumner28/merchant-data/README.md

 ## Supabase Setup

 1. [Create a Supabase project](https://supabase.com/).
-2. In your project, create a **private bucket** named `knowledge_base`.
-   The Knowledge Base feature uploads files into this bucket.
+2. In your project, create a bucket named `knowledge_base` and make it **public**.
+The Knowledge Base feature uploads files into this bucket and lists all stored files on the page.
 3. Copy your project URL and anon key from the Supabase dashboard.
 4. Create a `.env.local` file in this repo and set:
    ```